go-mizu/xsql/README.md

   they expect.

-The result is code that looks clean, compiles with type safety, and performs just as well as hand-written scanning- while remaining transparent and debuggable.
+The result is code that looks clean, compiles with type safety, and performs just as well as handwritten scanning - while remaining transparent and debuggable.

 ## Installation